freddiequinson/blog/README.md

 <h2>Replit Final Project: A Celebration of African Culture</h2>

-This final project is an exciting opportunity to showcase my knowledge acquired in this HTML, CSS, and web development course.
+This  project is an exciting opportunity to showcase my knowledge acquired in this HTML, CSS, and web development course.
 As a culmination of learning, this project aims to create a website that celebrates the rich and diverse tapestry of African culture.

 Website Objectives: